Newton Labs Large area underwater scan

 This fully dimensional CAD model of an underwater jet pump bracket bolt was rendered in 3-D software by combining point clouds from consecutive scans at different positions.
 Areas of greenish coloration indicate corrosion.*

-Both the M200UW and M300UW operate by laser triangulation.
-The projected laser line sweeps the target surface and the high resolution camera, centered on the target, captures and records any deformation of the line as a point cloud, enabling precise dimensioning using 3-D software.
+Both the M210UW and M310UW underwater laser scanners operate by optical triangulation.
+The projected laser line sweeps the target surface and the high-resolution camera, centered on the target, captures any deformation of the line and sends the information to the control console where the Newton-developed algorithms create and record a point cloud, enabling precise, post-session dimensioning using industry standard three-dimensional software.
 Although specifically designed for use in fresh or salt water, these versatile scanners can also operate in air.

 • Both scanners are designed to scan and capture much larger target areas by combining several point clouds together to form larger composites.